-Visually inspected.

-Cellars Not applicable.

-Electricity
+Internal Decorations Visually inspected.
+Cellars Visually inspected where there was safe and purpose-built access.
+There is a wine cellar accessed via the rear hallway.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The consumer unit is located within the understair area off the utility.

-Accessible parts of the wiring were visually inspected without removing fittings.
+The main consumer unit and meter are located within the large cupboard in the main hallway and secondary consumer units and fuseboxes were noted within the rear hallway.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.